sikai-zhu/llm_visual_doc_reader/README.md

 # llm_visual_doc_reader
-A visual document understanding module using llm.
+A visual document understanding module using ocr + llm approach.
+This is a simple solution to provide visual document understanding such as receipt understanding.